 5. Ikuchi Bridge: between Innoshima Island and Ikuchi Island

 The bike path will continue to bring you around the perimeter of Innoshima Island until you reach the second bridge, Ikuchi Bridge.
 The bridge has several lanes, where a few are for cars, and the lane on the outside is for bicycles and pedestrians.

 Again, there is a toll booth at the beginning of the bridge.
 You don’t have to pay if you are riding a bicycle.

-After you passed the bridge, the bike path will take you around the north side of Ikuchi Island.
-Continue cycling on marked path and follow the signs for Kosanji Temple.
+After you pass the bridge, the bike path will take you around the north side of Ikuchi Island.
+Continue cycling on the marked path and follow the signs for Kosanji Temple.

 After about 30km of cycling, you will reach Kosanji Temple.
 You can park your bike just outside of the temple entrance.

 For an entrance fee of ¥1,400, you can see many colourful temples, pagodas and statues in various Buddhist architecture from different periods.
 Many of these structures are modelled after other well-known structures in Japan.